Therapy Dogs & Service Dogs For Mental Health

 Learn more about dog therapy and other treatment options

-What is the history of therapy animals?
+What is the history of therapy dogs?

 Therapy dogs and other therapy animals have been used at least since the 1600s, when the staff at an English Quaker health retreat encouraged their patients with mental health conditions to interact with the animals they kept there.
 Interacting with dogs, cats, horses, and pigs, even for just a few minutes, was found to be cathartic to the individuals at this retreat who were experiencing mental health concerns.

 Typically, only humans with serious mental health disorders can qualify for a service dog, sometimes called therapy dogs.
-These service animals need to be approvedby a medical doctor to be covered by insurance.
+These service animals need to be approvedby their medical doctor to be covered by insurance.
 Post-traumatic stress disorder (PTSD), schizophrenia, bipolar, autism, agoraphobia, and anxiety are just a few examples of the kind of mental health conditions that a patient with a therapy dog may have.

 The Americans with Disabilities Act defines service dogs as: “service animal means any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.”
-These service animals need to be approved by a medical doctor to be covered by insurance.
+These service dogs need to be approved by a medical doctor to be covered by insurance.

 What are some different kinds of animal-assisted therapy?